 1. Can a generator be used indoors?

-Most generators are used outdoors because they produce gases that are harmful to humans, but some are safe indoors like solar power generator, they are battery-operated generators and do not emit harmful fumes.
+Most generators are used outdoors because they produce gases that are harmful to humans, but some are safe indoors like solar power generator, they are battery-operated generators and do not emit harmful fumes, so a non gas generator is an optimal choice for home power generation.

 2. How much does an indoor generator cost?